Yaco-Sistemas/met/doc/source/install.rst

 Customize /about page
 *********************

-We are going to create a new about.html template that overwrite the default about template.
-To this, you must ensure that exist this block in your local_settings.py (it is already set in local_settings.example.py provides by this package)
+We are going to create a new `about.html` template that overwrite the default `about.html` template.
+To do this, you must ensure that this block exists in your `local_settings.py` (it is already set in `local_settings.example.py` provided by this package)

 .. code-block:: python